-Our multifamily credit losses increased in the first half of 2023 compared with the first half of 2022 primarily driven by the write-off of a seniors housing portfolio during the first quarter of 2023.
+Our multifamily credit losses increased in the first nine months of 2023 compared with the first nine months of 2022 primarily driven by the write-off of a seniors housing portfolio during the first quarter of 2023.
 As discussed above in "Multifamily Portfolio Monitoring," seniors housing loans in our guaranty book of business have been disproportionately affected by the COVID-19 pandemic and ongoing economic trends, as well as other factors.